 Specific procedures regarding provider issues and staff contact information should be outlined in the service agreement.

 - Ask how to file a complaint and what the procedure is for investigation and resolution.

-- In the event of an unexpected absence, question how a temporary caregiver is assigned.
+- In the event of an unexpected absence (no-show), question how a temporary caregiver is assigned.

 - Verify the process for making a schedule change.

 - Ask how to formally request a new caregiver.